RoamGuru Roam Guru

 Simon-Dach-Straße provides restaurants and bars for the area.
 The prices stay lower than Prenzlauer Berg because the neighborhood hasn't fully gentrified.
 Yet.
 It's coming.
 The Mercedes-Benz Arena and East Side Mall across the river represent the corporate version of Berlin moving in.
 The tension between these two realities—scruffy alternative culture and corporate development—plays out in real time here.

-Eating and Drinking Without the Theater
+Where to Eat and Drink Without the Theater

 Berlin's food reputation is overstated.
 You're not coming here for the cuisine the way you go to Lyon or Tokyo.
 What Berlin offers is variety at reasonable prices, particularly for a major European capital.